valkyrjaio/application/README.md

 About Valkyrja
 ------------

 > **Note:** This repository contains the application code of the Valkyrja framework.
-If you want to see the core source framework code, visit the [Valkyrja Framework repository](https://github.com/valkyrjaio/valkyrja).
+> If you want to see the core source framework code, visit the [Valkyrja Framework repository][Valkyrja Framework repository].

 [Valkyrja][1] is a PHP framework for web and console applications